Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Miscellanea

-Subsequently, \citep{luo2024a} further developed an empirical law, termed the Multi-Power Law, in which they replaced $S_2$ in the Momentum Law with additional power laws to account for the loss reduction effect as the learning rate decays.
-The Multi-Power Law says that the risk can be predicted as:
+Subsequently, \citep{luo2024a} proposed the {\bf Multi-Power Law} (MPL), which replaces the $S_2$ in the Momentum Law with additional power laws to better capture the progressive loss reduction induced by learning-rate decay.
+Specifically, the MPL takes the following form: